merrywhether/config/README.md

 | styled     |       |             |            |                   | ✅         |
 | typescript | t     | ✅          | ✅         |                   | ✅         |

-The defaults are controlled by the `--default`/`-d` flag, which defaults to `true`.
+The defaults are controlled by the `--default`/`-d` flag.
 Disabling the default enables a la carte selection of any of the other targeted options.

 ## Configuration Details